caged/tile-stitch/readme.md

 ![](/preview.jpg)

-Fetch and merge tiles from [Portland's ArcGIS server](https://www.portlandmaps.com/arcgis/rest/services/Public).
+This project was born out of a desire to print large areas of satellite photos that are only available via smaller 256x256px tiles.
+It allows you to fetch and merge tiles from [Portland's ArcGIS server](https://www.portlandmaps.com/arcgis/rest/services/Public).

 Tested on OSX 10.11.6 with Python 3.5.2.
 First install the requirements.